Rayansh0071505/DCGANs-OCR-NUMBER/README.md

-# DCGANs for OCR of Number Datasets
+# DCGANs for creation of Synthesis data for Number Datasets
 ### `DCGAN - Deep Convolution Generative Adversial Network`

 The DCGAN is more suitable for working with images and videos, while the other GAN is more suitable for general use.